PlutoZhang/ztrial-scenarios/scenario_1.md

 # Next Steps
-Ready to become a Zowe extender user?
-Try to explore how you could extend Zowe......
+Ready to become a Zowe extender?
+Try to explore how you could extend Zowe to create your own APIs and applications.

 # Try the Extending Zowe scenario
 ...... link to the next scenario to be pasted here